vidyo-ai/frontend-internship-assignment/README.md

 3. Display video on the screen after the user has selected the file using canvas element.
 Add play/pause button in the middle of the video container and it must play/pause on clicking.

 Part 2:
-1. Detect if video has audio or not, do not allow the upload if they audio is not present.
+1. Detect if video has audio or not, do not allow the upload if the audio is not present.
 2. Display the waveform for the audio in a box below it, refer diagram.

 Note that: